top of page

 Christian Svarfvar, violinist, svensk musiker

-"Pure pleasure, buoyed by Svarfvar’s fearless expression, rock-solid technique, and stylistic acumen.
-This gifted violinist has done us – and Grieg – a big favour, and we must hear more from him."
+“Pure pleasure, buoyed by Svarfvar’s fearless expression, rock-solid technique and stylistic acumen.
+This gifted violinist has done us — and Grieg — a big favour, and we must hear more from him.”

-His groundbreaking recording of Bach’s Violin Concertos — reimagined by Johan Ullén and recorded with the London Philharmonic Orchestra at Abbey Road Studios — has garnered millions of streams and critical acclaim worldwide.
+His recording of Bach’s Violin Concertos — reimagined by Johan Ullén and recorded with the London Philharmonic Orchestra at Abbey Road Studios — has garnered millions of streams and critical acclaim worldwide.

 INNOVATION